next-page-tester/next-page-tester/README.md

 - Data fetching methods' context `req` and `res` objects are mocked with [node-mocks-http][node-mocks-http]
 - Next page tester can be used with any testing framework/library (not tied to Testing library)
 - It might be necessary to install `@types/react-dom` and `@types/webpack` when using Typescript in `strict` mode due to [this bug][next-gh-strict-bug]

+### Experimental `useDocument` option

+`useDocument` option is partially implemented and might be unstable. `next/head` doesn't currently work on initial render.

+`useDocument` might also produce a `UnhandledPromiseRejectionWarning` warning on client side navigation.

 ### Next.js versions support